aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/protection-and-unprotection/file-protection/_index.md

 weight: 10
 url: /net/encrypt-and-decrypt-excel-files/
 aliases: [/net/encrypting-excel-files/]
 description: How to encrypt and decrypt excel files using C#.
+Lock and unlock Excel files.
 ---

 {{% alert color="primary" %}}